Lithuanian Liberty League: First political rallies

 On 23 August 1987, the 48th anniversary of the Molotov–Ribbentrop Pact, LLL organized the first anti-Soviet rally that was not forcibly dispersed by the Soviet militsiya.
-The event tested the limits of glastnost and other liberal Soviet reforms and is often cited as one of the first signs of the Lithuanian independence movement.
+The event tested the limits of glasnost and other liberal Soviet reforms and is often cited as one of the first signs of the Lithuanian independence movement.
 The rally took place near St. Anne's Church, Vilnius and attracted some 500 to 1,000 participants.
 While the militsiya monitored the event and reportedly KGB agents took pictures and video of the protesters, the speakers were not interrupted.
 Demands raised at the event included publication of the Pact, rehabilitation of those deported into Siberia, and greater rights to the Catholic Church.
 TASS, the official Soviet news agency, labeled the event as a "hate rally" and participants as "aggressive extremists."
 Other major rallies took place on 16 February 1988, the anniversary of the Act of Independence of Lithuania, and on other sensitive dates from the history of Lithuania.

 Removal of Songaila and Mitkin

 On 28 September 1988, the League organized an unsanctioned rally to commemorate the German–Soviet Treaty of Friendship, Cooperation and Demarcation in the Cathedral Square, Vilnius.
 Activists of more moderate reform movement Sąjūdis clearly distanced themselves from the event.
 The protesters were met by Soviet militsiya and Soviet Internal Troops from Vilnius and Minsk armed with batons and bulletproof vests.
-The peaceful protesters and passersby by were attacked and brutally beaten with batons.
+The peaceful protesters and passersby were attacked and brutally beaten with batons.
 Around 25 people were arrested.
 When the militsiya suddenly left the scene, the peaceful protest continued for another hour and a half.
-The event got the ironic name as Bananų balius (literally: The Feast of Bananas).
+The event got the ironic name Bananų balius (literally: The Feast of Bananas).

 In the early morning of 29 September, militiamen beat and arrested a group of dissidents on a hunger strike near Vilnius Cathedral.
-The group, under leadership of Algimantas Andreika, protested the treatment of political prisoners.
+The group, under the leadership of Algimantas Andreika, protested the treatment of political prisoners.
 Outraged by such an unprovoked attack, LLL organized a follow-up rally the same day.
-Activists of Sąjūdis, including its leader Vytautas Landsbergis, not only participated in the rally but also openly questioned the Soviet authorities how such an incident fit into the official program of glastnost and perestroika.
+Activists of Sąjūdis, including its leader Vytautas Landsbergis, not only participated in the rally but also openly questioned the Soviet authorities how such an incident fit into the official program of glasnost and perestroika.
 It was the first time that Sąjūdis actively supported and advocated on behalf of LLL.
 The arrested people were released the same day.
 In the following weeks, the activists called for the resignation of Ringaudas Songaila, the First Secretary of the Communist Party of Lithuania.
 Songaila was replaced by Algirdas Brazauskas on 19 October 1988.
 Main organizer and initiator of the forcible dispersion of the peaceful rally, Second Secretary of the Communist Party of Lithuania Nikolai Mitkin was removed as well in October 1988.
 It was the first time that a Kremlin man was removed by the local votes of the Communist Party of Lithuania.